WHAT HAS BEEN WILL BE AGAIN

 .....................................

-- with Catherine Wilkins, PhD., “What Has Been Will Be Again,” Southern Cultures.
+- Jared Ragland, Catherine Wilkins.
+“What Has Been Will Be Again,” Southern Cultures.
 January 21, 2024.

-- with Alexis Okeowo, “What Has Been Will Be Again,” VQR.
+- Jared Ragland, Alexis Okeowo.
+“What Has Been Will Be Again,” VQR.
 Volume 97, Number 1, Spring 2021.

-- Daniel George, “Jared Ragland: What Has Been Will Be Again,” Lenscratch.
+- Daniel George.
+“Jared Ragland: What Has Been Will Be Again,” Lenscratch.
 September 10, 2021.

 - SRO Gallery, Texas Tech University, Lubbock, TX, January 2024